 Lard doesn’t lather very well, though, so if you’re expecting a bubbly lather from your soap, it’s a good idea to add another oil, like a little bit of castor oil (about 5%).
 Lard on its own makes a great laundry soap for homemade laundry detergent, although we use ours for personal washing and it cleans just fine.
 It’s a very luxurious soap.

-When you first read through the instructions, they might make soap seem a bit complicated, but in fact, it’s easy and only takes around 20 minutes (even if you’re taking photos for a blog post!).
+When you first read through the instructions, it might sound a bit complicated.
+But it is easy, and only takes around 20 minutes.

 A large batch will mean you only have to make soap once or twice a year to keep the whole family squeaky clean.

 Because I used leftover, home rendered lard, the total cost of the soap (which was just slightly under 1 kg) was less than $1 for the lye.
-Which is pretty frugal for around an hours work (including cutting the fat, the hands-on work of rendering the lard and making the soap) every six months or so.
+This is pretty frugal for around an hour’s work (including cutting the fat, the hands-on work of rendering the lard and making the soap) every six months or so.

 Making Old-Fashioned Lard Soap

 Let’s get the scary but important stuff out of the way first.

 Soap is made from lye (otherwise known as caustic soda or soda ash) which is extremely alkaline.
 When mixed with water, it causes a chemical reaction that gives off fumes and will burn your skin on contact.

 So due care must be taken when mixing the lye and water and making the soap.